JacobShort11/ibm-langgraph-deep-agents-lt-memory-talk/deep-agent/README.md

   - `research_lessons.txt` — What works
   - `source_notes.txt` — Source notes
   - `coding.txt` — Code mistakes and lessons
-- No local `DATABASE_URL` or Postgres container is used.

 ## Layout
 ```